-To earn credit for 499A, students must have fulfilled the following requirements:
+To enroll in 499A, you must have fulfilled the following requirements:

-- All students must have passed JL MC 110 and successfully completed JL MC 201 with a C+ or better
+- Passed JL MC 110 and successfully completed JL MC 201 with a C+ or better

-- ADVRT majors must have successfully completed ADVRT 301 with a C+ or better
+- ADVRT majors: successfully completed ADVRT 301 with a C+ or better

-- JL MC majors must have successfully completed JL MC 302, JL MC 303 or P R 321 with a C+ or better
+- JL MC majors: successfully completed JL MC 302 or JL MC 303 with a C+ or better

-- P R majors must have passed P R 301 and successfully completed P R 321 with a C+ or better
+- P R majors: passed P R 301 and successfully completed P R 321 with a C+ or better

 499A Internship Syllabus